tsemaylo/DerivativeSolver/design/docs/notes.md

   - [x] Simplify expressions like "x^2*(2/x)"
 - [x] Implement the SolverApplication
 - [ ] Review of the design
-- [ ] Remove redundant unit test cases from ParserTest
+- [ ] Remove redundant unit test cases from ParserTest (IN PROGRESS)
 - [ ] Test runs with Valgrind
 - [x] Do static analysis of the code, integrate into CI
 - [ ] Testing scripts for whole application (IN PROGRESS)